 He was released after two games.
 The same misfortune befell him at Solihull Barons.
 Instead, he joined Romford Raiders in 1990-91 to fill in for an injured player and “pick up a couple of weeks’ pay”.
 This time, the 195lbs rushing defender was asked to stay and he rewarded them by scoring 124 points (47 goals) in 49 games and gaining an All-Star selection in the Raiders’ finest season to date.

 He spent four years with the east London squad, taking over as coach in the autumn of 1993.
-In an era when clubs were restricted to three imported players, he was often the top scoring defenceman in Division One of the British League, and the club’s sole import blueliner.
-He ran hockey schools there for several summers.
+In an era when clubs were restricted to three imported players, he was often the top scoring defenceman in Division One of the British League, and the club’s sole overseas blueliner.
+He ran hockey schools in Romford for several summers.

 After a year as captain of Telford Tigers, he moved in 1995-96 to the ambitious John Nike-owned Bracknell Bees and remained there for five seasons, four of them in the Superleague, which they won in 1999-2000.

-Superleague raised import levels and increased salaries but despite the huge influx of North American talent, Stewart was still one of the league’s top defencemen.
+Superleague raised standards and increased salaries but despite the huge influx of North American talent, Stewart was still one of the league’s top defencemen.

-For season 2003-04 he took over as head coach at a difficult time financially for the Giants, and his dedication was such that he used his own credit card to help keep the club afloat.
+In the summer of 2003 when he took over as head coach, it was a difficult time financially for the Giants.
+His dedication was such that at one point he used his own credit card to help keep the club afloat.